School of Education

 General education and WI statutory requirements for teacher education programs

 Wisconsin Department of Public Instruction (DPI) requires all initial licensure programs to meet statutory Wisconsin Educator Standards as part of a teacher preparation program.
 (Wis.
 Admin.
 Code § PI 34.002).
-All teacher preparation programs at UWL are aligned to WI teacher standards/InTASC standards.
+All teacher preparation programs at UWL are aligned to Wisconsin Teacher Standards (WTS).

 DPI requires all initial licensure programs to include a general education program as part of a bachelor's degree program or higher.
 (Wis.
 Admin.
 Code § PI 34.018(3)).
 All education programs must also include assessment of candidates' communication skills (Wis.
 Admin.
 Code § PI 34.021(1)(a)).